 An appointment is for a one-year term and members may serve up to six years on the committee to a maximum of six years.

-Bobbie Burgers, Michael Evans, Eric Fiss, Roz Seyednejad, Paul Tutsch, Jennifer Webb and Jason Wexler.
+Barbara Brink, Rob Brown, Michael Evans, Eric Fiss, Roz Seyednejad, Chris Stringer, Paul Tutsch, Jennifer Webb and Jason Wexler.

 Christie Rosta, Cultural Services Manager